Nanofabricated tips for device-based scanning tunneling microscopy

-However, the realization of such a double-tip STM is challenging:\ the tip-to-tip separation needs to be very small (order $<$50~nm).
-This prerequisite excludes approaches that rely on multiple conventional tips being brought into close proximity, as the distances in such arrangements are limited by the radii of the tips~\cite{Jaschinsky2006}.
-Our smart tips constitute a significant step towards an experimental realization of a double-tip STM, as microfabrication allows to lithographically define both the distance, as well as the shape of the tips.
-We realize a first proof-of-principle demonstration of this new technique by adapting our single tip into a two-tip pattern, where the trenches between the tips ensure electrical isolation (cf.\ Fig.~\ref{fig:figure3}).
-This method avoids an additional, hard to align, e-beam lithography step to place two metal tips on the apex of the SiN~\cite{gurevich2000a}, while at the same time verifying that we can indeed fabricate tip distances smaller than 50~nm.
+A possible application in condensed matter physics is to measure Green's functions, as suggested previously for experiments with two separate tips~\cite{Niu1995,byers1995probing,settnesPRL,settnesPRB,Ruitenbeek2011, Buttiker1998, Buttiker1999}.
+Such experiments necessitate very short tip-to-tip distances.
+Recently, much progress has been made with arrangements that rely on multiple conventional tips being brought into close proximity, where the distance between tips are limited by the radii of the tips~\cite{bo2000scanning, Jaschinsky2006, roychowdhury201430, Kolmer2017, ge2015development,Hasegawa2007}, but no Green's function measurement has been possible thus far.
+Using microfabricated tips has different strengths and weaknesses compared to these approaches.
+The smart tips can be implemented in compact, ultrastable STM's and are brought into tunneling simultaneously.
+Microfabrication allows to lithographically define both the distance, as well as the shape of the tips.
+We realize a first proof-of-principle demonstration of this new technique by adapting our single-tip into a two-tip pattern, where the trenches between the tips ensure electrical isolation (cf.\ Fig.~\ref{fig:figure3}).
+This demonstrates that that we can fabricate tip distances smaller than 50~nm.
+Further work will concentrate on bringing both tips in tunneling simultaneously, e.g. by mounting them on a piezo to allow for a slight tilt.
+Mechanical annealing~\cite{mechann2, mechann3, castellanos2012highly, Tewari2017a} can then be used to obtain tips with equal length. {The tips then need to be tested on Au(111) samples to ensure that they have the same properties. }

-In order to complement our new experimental platform and highlight the feasibility of our approach, we further outline the theory for a novel experiment using two tips on a nano-island for probing the diffusion propagator $\Pi(\mathbf{r_1},\mathbf{r_2})$ at the nanoscale.
-This idea has the advantage of being simpler and yielding an improvement of the signal size over previously suggested methods~\cite{Niu1995,byers1995probing}.
-Our approach is based on correlating the two measured single tip currents in order to obtain correlations between electron states at the respective tip positions and to ultimately measure the electronic diffusion propagator on the nanoscale.

-In mesoscopic systems such as metallic nano-islands, the correlations of the (same) wavefunction can in fact extend from one tip to the other and should be well within current measurement capabilities.
-By exploiting the formalism of level and wavefunction statistics developed in the 1990s, one can calculate a current based on the amplitude of the wavefunctions at different points in space~\cite{Blanter1997, Mirlin2000} with each tip having its own bias $eV_i$ and the sample being grounded.
-We show in the Supplemental Material that the correlations of the amplitude of the same wave function are sustained even at these relatively large distances (much larger than the Fermi wavelength), while the correlations between different wavefunctions fade, resulting in